Vasillena/Portfolio-Snezhana-Aleksieva/README.md

 ## ⭐️  Introduction

 Welcome to the portfolio page of this talented young designer.
 Finally had the opportunity to collaborate closely with a designer and to understand why developers and designers hate each other.
 Kidding, of course 😅.
-Amazing (and tough) experience, lessons well learned (like 1px to left means exactly 1.000000px to the left).
+Amazing (and tough) experience, lessons well learned (like 1px to the left means exactly 1.000000px to the left).
 You can see her awesome work at: https://www.behance.net/snezhana-aleksieva
 This project is built with Next.js, Tailwind and Framer motion.

 View project at: https://snezhana-aleksieva.vercel.app/bg